Our Next Event:

 - Trafalgar Castle School Chinese Instrument Ensemble

 - Guest soloist Ally Jiang, winner of the 2018 DYO Concerto Competition and grade 6 student at Julie Payette Public School in Whitby

-- W.A.
-Mozart – Piano Concerto No. 12, K. 414 (1st mvt.)with guest soloist Ally Jiang, winner of the 2018 DYO Concerto Competition and grade 6 student at Julie Payette Public School in Whitby.
+- Mozart’s Piano Concerto No. 12, K.414 (First movement) with soloist, Ally Jiang, winner of the 2018 DYO Concerto Competition